 Take a test prep course

 - Well-known test prep companies like Kaplan or the Princeton Review provide structured group courses to prepare you for these exams.
-Often these courses are on the pricier side but do offer helpful practice tests as well as focused instruction time.
+These courses are often on the pricier side, but they do offer helpful practice tests and focused instruction time.

-- If you’re currently an undergraduate, your college may provide resources to help you study for the GRE or other popular exams.
-There may be a free or discounted rate for current students.
+- If you’re currently an undergraduate, your college may provide free or discounted resources to help you study for the GRE or other popular exams.
 Your career center, financial aid office, or academic advisor is likely to have more information about what options are available to you.